LynneceE/employee-tracker/README.md

 # Employee-Tracker

 # Description
-This is an app that allows the user to view all employees based on roleand department.
+This is an app that allows the user to view all employees based on role and department.

 # Installation
   To install clone this repository https://github.com/LynneceE/employee-tracker.git